Nass159/Csc707-assignment./README.md

 And the second challenge i faced was the size of the images i used. the third challenge i faces was the format of the firstvideo i used which was "MOV" was not supported by all web browsers i had to look for another video with different format.
+4. another challenge i faced was not being able to upload a video i used on my second web page.

- 4. name: Jamilu Nasiru Abdullahi student ID: 2200244005
+ 5. name: Jamilu Nasiru Abdullahi student ID: 2200244005